 The Green Tint Phenomenon: The Why’s and What’s?

 Let’s delve into the potential reasons that could leave your face looking somewhat green post-shaving:

-- Green Dye: Could it be as simple as the shaving cream or gel you’re using?
-Some products contain green dye, which could transfer onto your skin.
-Watch out for those ingredients!
+- Green Dye: It could be as simple as this – the shaving cream or gel you’re applying might contain green dye, which might transfer to your skin.
+Watch out for those product ingredients!

-- Razor Reaction: You may not have thought about it, but the metal in your razor could react with the chemicals in your shaving cream or gel.
-This reaction is more likely if you have sensitive skin or if you’re using a dull blade.
+- Razor Reaction: The metal in your razor reacting with the chemicals in your shaving cream or gel might be causing this.
+This reaction tends to occur if you have sensitive skin or are using a dull blade.

 |Common Causes of Green Tint||Potential Solutions|

 |Green dye in shaving cream/gel||Switch to dye-free products|